PCOS Fitness Guide: Best Workout for Managing PCOS Symptoms

 Take a deep breath, because I have some good news: you're in the right place!
 In this PCOS fitness guide, I'll show you exactly how to get started with a movement practice that will help calm your PCOS symptoms, help you get your energy back and feel better overall.

 How to Workout with PCOS

-Let’s be perfectly clear...there is no one-way to incorporate regular movement when you have PCOS.
+Before we dive in, let’s be perfectly clear...there is no one right way to incorporate regular movement when you have PCOS.
 Or when you don’t have PCOS, for that matter!

-But, having said that, I have assembled a beginner workout for those looking to get their feet wet in the fitness world, without making so big a splash that you never return.
+Having said that, I've put together a great beginner workout for those looking to get their feet wet in the fitness world, without making so big a splash that you never return.

 As with any workout, feel free to customize it!
 Maybe this is your first time back in the fitness-saddle for a while, or maybe you need something more challenging - here are a few ways you can tailor this workout to you:

 - Play with reps!
 Although the number of suggested repetitions of each exercise are listed, you should do as many as needed so that the last 5 feel very difficult, like you can barely do them while keeping good form.
 For some people that may be 20, for others, it may be 10 or less.
 Or maybe you’re simply not feeling well one day or need to start off a little lighter.
 Listen to your body - lower the number of reps and take it slow when you need to.

 - Add weights or resistance bands.
 Modifications and safety guidelines are listed below.
 The first rule of bands: make sure there are no rips or tears.
 That’s a rubber band sting waiting to happen...ouch!